Ask any sales leader or sales rep out there what is the hardest part of the sales cycle, and they’ll probably mention starting sales conversations.

 Do you train your team and share conversation starters that work with them?

 Your sales team must be equipped with a sales strategy that prepares them step-by-step for daily prospecting activities.
 Part of this method should include how to start more effective sales conversations.
-Whether your company uses cold calling techniques or social selling strategies, they need to be well prepared to conduct sales conversations in a remote selling environment.
+Whether your company uses cold calling techniques or social selling strategies, they need to be well prepared to conduct sales conversations in a remote selling environment, where they also need to learn how to use remote selling tools.

 You don’t only want a sales team that can call or email hundreds of potential clients a day.
 You want to train your sellers to find, engage, and connect with prospects.